dapr/docs/howto/run-with-docker/README.md

       - hello-dapr
 ```

-To get hands on with this we recommend you head over the [dapr samples](https://github.com/dapr/samples) and try out
+To get hands on with dapr and docker compose, head over to the [dapr samples](https://github.com/dapr/samples) and try out
 the docker compose sample for yourself.

 ### With Kubernetes
-If your deployment target is Kubernetes then you're probably better of running your applicaiton and sidecars directly on
+If your deployment target is Kubernetes then you're probably better of running your applicaiton and dapr sidecars directly on
-a Kubernetes.
+a Kubernetes platform.
 Running dapr on Kubernetes is a first class experience and is heavily documented.
 Please refer to the
 following references:
 - [Setup Dapr on a Kubernetes cluster](https://github.com/dapr/docs/blob/ea5b1918778a47555dbdccff0ed6c5b987ed10cf/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster)
 - [Hello Kubernetes Sample](https://github.com/dapr/samples/tree/master/2.hello-kubernetes)